 Council believes that the control of risk is an inherent function of management and demonstrates this by aligning risk ownership with Council's management structure.
-Council's Senior Management Team and Operational Management Team are responsible for achieving Mid and East Antrim Borough Council objectives, and alongside these sits the responsibility for managing the risks associated with each objective.
+Council's Senior Management Team and Operational Management Team are responsible for achieving Mid and East Antrim Borough Council objectives, and alongside these sits the responsibility for managing the risks associated with each objective, both on the corporate risk register, and the service risk registers.

 Council has a Risk Management Policy in place (reviewed in November 2020), which requires the identification of both Corporate and Service Risks, assessment of impact and likelihood of those risks and the mitigating controls in place.
 Council has a Corporate Risk Register in place which is reviewed by the Senior Management Team quarterly and presented annually to the Audit and Scrutiny Committee.
-Council have also developed a suite of Service Risk Registers, and Project Risk Registers that encapsulate any and all key risks that have the potential to adversely impact on the delivery of core Council services and projects.
+Council have developed a suite of Service Risk Registers, and Project Risk Registers that encapsulate any and all key risks that have the potential to adversely impact on the delivery of core Council services and projects.
+These risks are routinely presented to SMT and Audit and Scrutiny Committee for review.

-Council's cloud-based risk management system is a 'live' risk environment which allows Senior Management to view the status of risk across the organisation, at corporate, service and project level at any time.
+Council's use of a cloud-based risk management system is a 'live' risk environment which allows Senior Management and Council Officers to view the status of risk across the organisation, at corporate, service and project level at any time.
 It has allowed Council to develop better reporting on risk management, and shares responsibility for controls and actions across teams.
 The system is monitored and reported on by the Corporate Governance Team.

-Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained
+Ensuring effective counter-fraud and anti-corruption arrangements are developed and maintained.

-Council have a Fraud Policy (last reviewed December 2020) in place, which was circulated to all staff and Elected Members.
+Council have a Fraud Policy (last reviewed January 2021) in place, which was circulated to all staff and Elected Members.
 The Fraud Policy is also published on Council's website.

-Council's Fraud Policy was activated in 2020/21.
-One supplier Fraud occurred and was reported in line with Council's Fraud Policy and Fraud Response Plan.
-A preliminary investigation was undertaken, with a formal investigation still underway and being led by the Metropolitan Police.
+Council's Fraud Policy was activated in 2021/22.
+One incident occured and was reported in line with Council's Fraud Policy and Fraud Response Plan.
+A preliminary investigation was undertaken, with a formal investigation undertaken by Council's appointed internal auditor.
+The final report is still awaited.
 The Audit and Scrutiny Committee are updated in relation to all fraudulent acts following the conclusion of an investigation.

-• Ensuring effective management of change and transformation
+Ensuring effective management of change and transformation.